Quantum metrology with full and fast quantum control: Summary and Outlook

-However, even in the cases where FFQC does not completely alleviate the noise, one can achieve a significant improvement over parallel strategies that operate on limited resources and do not utilize FFQC.
+However, even in the cases where FFQC does not allow for full restoration of the Heisenberg scaling, one can achieve a significant improvement over parallel strategies that operate on limited resources, and do not utilize FFQC.
 We have demonstrated this for the example of asymmetric X-Y noise where the improvement over parallel schemes employing the same number of resources but do not use FFQC can be significant.
 Moreover, we have put forward simple sequential protocols that make use of only a single sensing and auxiliary system, but that nevertheless outperform parallel entanglement-based strategies for limited number of sensing systems.
 From a practical perspective, the existence of simple practical schemes that operate with only a single sensing and auxiliary system, are of high relevance, and may open the way for practical noisy metrology with a significant quantum advantage.
 This demonstrates that fast quantum control and error correction are powerful tools in quantum metrology and may enable practical sensing with a significant quantum enhancement even in the presence of noise.

 An important question one may ask is how our results generalize to higher dimensional systems.
 Note that in higher dimensions the parameter encoding Hamiltonian may have support only on a subspace of the Hilbert space of the probe system, which may allow for more involved error correcting codes.